Jeremy David Bendik-Keymer

 Beamer - Schneider Professor in Ethics & Associate Professor of Philosophy

-Personally, I'm most concerned to develop in undergraduates a sense of responsibility to future generations and for becoming ecological citizens of Earth.
+What will it take for us to stop being presentists -biased toward our own generation against future generations?
+Presentism is more destructive than racism and sexism combined and magnifies both.
+We will have to discover fairness to future generations and become planetary citizens.
 This is the next phase of necessity for the dominant economy on Earth.
 It involves returning to some of the wisdom of the original nations in my country who were colonized centuries ago by "freedom" lovers and have still not received justice.
+It is consistent with a kind of ecologically and economically conservative localism.
+We may need to develop democratic trustees of future generations.

 "Off-cycle" (2007) w/ Z. Filipovic and I. Berbic, shown at Take a Deep Breath, Tate Modern, London